 American Express Everyday Preferred

 The American Express Everyday Preferred earns 2 Membership Rewards points for gas purchases.
 The card also gives a 50% bonus on points earned if you use the card 30 times or more in a billing cycle giving you a return of 3 points return per dollar spent on gas.
 Membership Rewards is American Express type of transferrable points and I find it easy to use them for aspirational redemptions.
 I used AMEX points to book the best award trip I ever planned for my dad and his wife, getting them to Bali and back in business class.

 The card has a $95 annual fee but can be worthwhile because besides earning 2 points per dollar for gas, it has bonus categories for supermarket shopping and the 50% bonus on all points earned with 30 transactions.
 CLICK HERE to read our full review of the card.

 Bank of America Cash Rewards

-If you’re looking for a no requirement, no annual fee, cash back card, the Bank of America Cash Rewards card may be perfect for you.
-It earns 3% on gas, 2% at grocery stores and wholesale clubs and 1% cash back on other purchases.
-Bonus rewards are capped at $2,500 in combined grocery/wholesale club/gas purchases each quarter.
+If you’re looking for a no requirement, no annual fee, cashback card, the Bank of America Cash Rewards card may be perfect for you.
+It earns 3% cash back in the category of your choice: gas, online shopping, dining, travel, drug stores, or home improvement/furnishings, 2% at grocery stores and wholesale clubs and 1% cash back on other purchases.
+Bonus rewards are capped at $2,500 in combined grocery/wholesale club/selected category purchases each quarter.

 While the card is not exciting, you can earn $300 back each year if you only use the card for gas purchases up to $2,500 per quarter.
 That’s enough to purchase most round trip economy airline tickets.
 You also have the flexibility to use the money however you want.